Ed Headrick: Early life and Wham-O career

 Ed Headrick promoting the Hula Hoop for Wham-O with celebrity Dinah Shore, two competitors and show host.

 Headrick was born in South Pasadena, California on June 28, 1924.
 Before his career in the toy industry, he fought in the army in Europe during WWII and worked several jobs including deep-sea welder and water heater salesman.
 He was connected with Arthur Melin, who co-owned Wham-O, and in 1964 he worked three months without pay to prove his worth.
-He then led Wham-O's research and development where he evaluated new toy ideas such as the highly successful Super Ball, which he market-tested at a liquor store before release ensure its appeal with adults.
+He then led Wham-O's research and development where he evaluated new toy ideas such as the highly successful Super Ball, which he market-tested at a liquor store before release to ensure its appeal with adults.

 He was tasked with repurposing excess plastic leftover from hula hoops, so he redesigned the "Pluto Putter" flying saucer, which Wham-O had bought in 1955 from inventor Walter Frederick Morrison.
 Headrick's version became the Frisbee disc that is still in use, and it was awarded U.S. Patent #3359678 on 26 December 1967.
 Headrick launched a promotional campaign focused on trick throws and Frisbee as a sport.
 He eventually was promoted to executive vice president of Wham-O. He founded the International Frisbee Association, which grew to over 85,000 members.